Article in Mobile App Development, General, Startup categories.

 Develop Your Elevator Pitch

-Investors are very busy people and before they even consider penciling you into their schedule, you need to have an elevator pitch ready to go.
-Much like a personal elevator pitch for a job fair, your startup’s elevator pitch is the key to getting in front of investors.
+Investors are busy people, and before they even consider penciling you into their schedule, you need to have an elevator pitch ready.
+An elevator pitch is a brief, concise description of an idea, product, or company that can be delivered in the time it takes to ride an elevator.

-For a quick review, let’s go over what an elevator pitch is.
-Your app’s elevator pitch is how you describe it briefly and concisely.
-For example: You’re on your way to a business meeting and you take an elevator all the way up to the 21st floor.
-A potential investor walks into the elevator and you strike up conversation.
-You have 30 seconds or so before the elevator door opens and you walk out to your meeting.
-In those 30 seconds, you have to be able to describe your app idea, what features your app has, and the problem that your app is solving.
-This is the hook to getting another meeting where you can go more in-depth about your app and other details for the development process.
+For example: You’re on your way to a business meeting and you take an elevator up to the 21st floor.
+A potential investor walks in and you strike up a conversation.
+You have 30 seconds before the elevator door opens and you have to be able to describe your app idea, its features, and the problem that your app solves.
+This is the hook to getting another meeting where you can go more in-depth about your app.

 Create a Pitch Deck